 The following properties have to be applied on PROJECT level:

-VIEWS: branch name: TOOLS: Coverity: PROJECT: 'Project name in Coverity' [STREAM: 'Stream name in Coverity'] [TRIAGESTORE: 'Triage store name in Coverity'] [BRANCHDIR: 'Branchdir used for the Coverity analysis'] [DYNAMICPROJECTCREATION: 'Enables or disables dynamic Coverity project creation']
+VIEWS: branch name: TOOLS: Coverity: DATASOURCES : [ [ PROJECT: 'Project name in Coverity' [BRANCHDIR: ['Strip path used to commit results to Coverity, if it is different from TICS Branchdir']] [STREAMS: ['Stream names in Coverity']], [TRIAGESTORE: 'Triage store name in Coverity'] ]+ ] [DYNAMICPROJECTCREATION: 'Enables or disables dynamic Coverity project creation']

 This section will give a more detailed explanation to clarify how to define the

 The screenshot below shows an actual live set-up where the

 BRANCHDIR is needed to get TICS to work with Coverity.

 Now for TICS to work with Coverity it is needed to translate the relative path of TICS to the absolute path of Coverity.